-What does Nashville Without You mean?
+What do you think Nashville Without You means?

 Tim McGraw: Nashville Without You Meaning